Your browser does not support JavaScript!

 Benefits of Hosted Call Recording

 Hosted call recording or cloud call recording is a recording system hosted in the cloud.
-Hosted call recording is offered by telephony providers like United World Telecom.
+Hosted call recording (with translation and transcription add-ons) is offered by telephony providers like United World Telecom.
 Most small- to medium-sized businesses can use this service without worrying about any hardware or maintenance costs.
 All you pay for is your subscription with the provider.

 More and more businesses are getting cloud call recording services to increase productivity within the office.
 So, why should your business invest in a hosted call recording software?
 Here we will look at the various advantages of using hosted call recording to aid productivity and performance.